aquasecurity/aqua-helm/server/README.md

 ***Important:*** Please mind that while creating the signing request is important to specify the `Common Name` providing the IP address or domain name for the service, otherwise the certificate cannot be verified.

-***Important for multi-cluster:*** When using multi-cluster setup like enforcer/kube-enforcers from various clusters or connecting over the internet with gateway/envoy, then `SAN(subjectAltName)` section should contain alternate domain/IP addresses of the component.
+***Important for multi-cluster:*** When using a multi-cluster setup like enforcer/kube-enforcers from various clusters or connecting over the internet with gateway/envoy, then `SAN(subjectAltName)` section should contain alternate domain/IP addresses of the component.